hantsy/spring-reactive-sample/docs/data/data-r2dbc.md

+---
+sort: 3
+---

-# Accessing RDBMS with Spring Data R2dbc
+# Spring Data R2dbc

-> Tihs post focused on Spring Boot 2.3 and Spring Data R2dbc 1.1.
-For the newest Spring Boot 2.4 and Spring Data R2dbc 1.2, please go to [Spring R2dbc Sample](https://github.com/hantsy/spring-r2dbc-sample) and update yourself to the latest R2dbc .
+> This post focused on Spring Boot 2.3 and Spring Data R2dbc 1.1.

+For the newest Spring Boot 2.4 and Spring Data R2dbc 1.2, please go to [Spring R2dbc Sample](https://github.com/hantsy/spring-r2dbc-sample) and updateyourself to the latest R2dbc.

 Generate a Spring Boot project using [Spring Initializr](https://start.spring.io), and select the following options.